History of St. Boniface School and All Saints Regional Catholic School

 Over the subsequent decades, enrollment at St. Boniface grew (to nearly 600 students, at one point) and the building was expanded to accommodate the students.
 In 1962, a library and gymnasium were added and 8 new classrooms were opened.
 In 1963, student services were expanded to include a 5-day hot lunch program staffed by volunteers from the Mothers’ Club (later the Home School Association).

-In the fall of 1989 enrollment was approximately 220 students, a number that allowed for smaller classes and an excellent student-teacher ratio.
-From its earliest days, St. Boniface Martyr School served as a superb example of academic excellence in Catholic education.
+Throughout its existence, St. Boniface Martyr School served as a superb example of academic excellence in Catholic education.

 St. Boniface School Principals